0belous/UE-Legacy-Launcher/README.md

 #### Extra context:

-- `a2ll [Date/version code/CL/1.0.CL]` This automatically downloads a version and uses the correct flags to install it, renaming if possible.
+- `uell [Date/version code/CL/1.0.CL]` This automatically downloads a version and uses the correct flags to install it, renaming if possible.

 - `--clearcache` When providing a URL to the APK OBB or INI argument the script downloads and caches the file, to free up storage and delete cached downloads run the script with this argument.